OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 ##### Debugging Release Apps

 Dalvik and ART support the JDWP, a protocol for communication between the debugger and the Java virtual machine (VM) that it debugs.
-JDWP is a standard debugging protocol that's supported by all command line tools and Java IDEs, including JDB, JEB, IntelliJ, and Eclipse.
+JDWP is a standard debugging protocol that's supported by all command line tools and Java IDEs, including jdb, JEB, IntelliJ, and Eclipse.
 Android's implementation of JDWP also includes hooks for supporting extra features implemented by the Dalvik Debug Monitor Server (DDMS).

 A JDWP debugger allows you to step through Java code, set breakpoints on Java methods, and inspect and modify local and instance variables.
 You'll use a JDWP debugger most of the time you debug "normal" Android apps (i.e., apps that don't make many calls to native libraries).

-In the following section, we'll show how to solve the UnCrackable App for Android Level 1 with JDB alone.
+In the following section, we'll show how to solve the UnCrackable App for Android Level 1 with jdb alone.
 Note that this is not an *efficient* way to solve this crackme.
 Actually you can do it much faster with Frida and other methods, which we'll introduce later in the guide.
 This, however, serves as an introduction to the capabilities of the Java debugger.

 ###### Repackaging